 Kim finds herself in the middle of an out-of-control war zone with correspondents getting involved into heavy partying and sketchy situations.

 The movie received critical reviews at first, which I understood after reading the book.
-The book is much more detailed and funnier, but if you're just looking for a quick movie you'll be able to get a glimpse of a life in Afghanistan.
+The book is much more detailed and more funnier, but if you’re just looking for a quick movie you’ll be able to get a glimpse of life in Afghanistan.

 Rotten Tomatoes – 91%, IMDb – 7.4

-A very important movie for travelers and future travelers, as it reminds us that traveling around isn’t all we have and that things back home can be far different from the life on the road.
+A very important movie for travelers and future travelers, as it reminds us that traveling around isn’t all we have and that things back home can be far different from life on the road.

 Rotten Tomatoes – 84%, IMDb – 7.5

 The plot was vaguely based on a real-life case in Kano, Nigeria.
 During the filming in Kenyan slumps, the cast and crew decided to establish a fund to give local children some education.